AdityaNair07/movie-app/README.md

 ## Demo

-Check out a live demo of [MovieFlex](https://movie-flex-07.vercel.app/).
+Check out a live demo of [MovieGeek](https://movie-flex-07.vercel.app/).

 ---

 ## Installation

-To set up MovieFlex locally, follow these steps:
+To set up MovieGeek locally, follow these steps:

 1. **Clone the repository**: